-The stump itself may be painful.
-Massaging the stump sometimes helps relieve this pain.
+The residual limb itself may be painful.
+Massaging the residual limb sometimes helps relieve this pain.
 The pain may be due to infection or wearing away of the skin (skin breakdown).
 In such cases, people may need to see a doctor.

 The following English-language resources may be useful.
 Please note that THE MANUAL is not responsible for the content of these resources.